 The jury is still considering charges against two Irish Life and Permanent bankers who were alleged to have taken part in the €7.2bn conspiracy.

-Anglo's former head of capital markets John Bowe (aged 52) and the bank's then finance director Willie McAteer (aged 65) were on trial accused of conspiring to mislead investors, depositors and lenders about the true health of Anglo.
+Anglo’s former head of capital markets John Bowe, 52, and the bank’s then finance director Willie McAteer, 65, were on trial accused of conspiring to mislead investors, depositors and lenders about the true health of Anglo.

-Jurors will continue deliberations tomorrow on charges against former chief executive of Irish Life & Permanent (ILP) Denis Casey (aged 56) and his finance director in 2008 Peter Fitzpatrick (aged 63)
+Jurors will continue deliberations today on charges against former CEO of Irish Life & Permanent (ILP) Denis Casey, 56, and his finance director in 2008, Peter Fitzpatrick, 63.

-The State's case was that the four men were involved in a setting up a circular scheme of billion euro transactions where Anglo lent money to ILP and ILP sent the money back, via their assurance firm Irish Life Assurance, to Anglo.
+The State’s case was that the four men were involved in setting up a circular scheme of billion-euro transactions where Anglo lent money to ILP and ILP sent the money back, via their assurance firm Irish Life Assurance, to Anglo.